noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 The paper suggests that the effects of the EMFs on brain cell DNA was a direct effect of the EMFs, as opposed to the result of absorption in other parts of the body.

-While Observable damage was observed to have occured  inrat brain cells in this experiment
+While Observable damage was observed to have occured in rat brain cells due to their exposure to 2.45Ghz EMFs,
 ### Source 3
 TODO